 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

 The exact cause of NHL is not known, and for most people the lymphoma has no known cause.
 However, the following factors may raise a person’s risk of developing NHL:

 Age.
 The risk of NHL increases with age.
 The most common types occur most often in people in their 60s and 70s.

 Gender.
 Men are more likely to develop NHL than women.

 Bacterial infections.
 Some types of NHL are associated with specific infections.
 For example, MALT lymphoma of the stomach is thought to be caused by an infection with bacteria called Helicobacter pylori.
 If this lymphoma is diagnosed very early, it will sometimes go away if the infection is cured with antibiotics.
 Other types of MALT lymphoma, including those affecting the lungs, tear glands, and skin, may also be caused by infections.

 Viruses.
 Viruses cause some types of NHL.
-For example, as explained in the Subtypes section, Epstein-Barr virus (EBV, the virus that causes mononucleosis, also known as "mono") is associated with some types of NHL, including Burkitt lymphoma and lymphomas occurring after an organ transplant.
+For example, as explained in the Subtypes section, Epstein-Barr virus (EBV, which is the virus that causes mononucleosis, also known as "mono") is associated with some types of NHL, including Burkitt lymphoma and lymphomas occurring after an organ transplant.
 EBV may also cause some types of NHL in people between 60 and 90 years old.
 However, the virus is probably not the only factor, so people who have had mono do not necessarily have an increased risk of developing NHL in the future.
-In addition, hepatitis C infection has been associated with an increased risk of marginal zone lymphomas (see Subtypes).
+In addition, hepatitis C infection has been associated with an increased risk of marginal zone lymphomas of the spleen (see Subtypes).
 Other viruses have also been found to be important in causing other, rare types of lymphoma.

 Immune deficiency disorders.
 Immune system disorders, such as HIV/AIDS, increase the risk of NHL, especially the aggressive B-cell lymphomas.